noglitchyo/middleware-collection-request-handler/README.md

 use Psr\Http\Server\RequestHandlerInterface;
 use Psr\Http\Message\ResponseInterface;

-// Instantiate a collection of middleware.
+// Instantiate a collection of middlewares with an anonymous middleware class.
+// In this example, we are using a "stack" implementation of the collection.
 $middlewareCollection = new SplStackMiddlewareCollection([
     new class implements MiddlewareInterface{
         public function process(ServerRequestInterface $request, RequestHandlerInterface $handler) : ResponseInterface{